nathan-ts/gcsimdocs/docs/reference/modes/substat_optimizer.md

 Once you have this all set up, then you will want to copy out your full action list, and save it into a file.

-Next, you will need to download the latest desktop version of the sim.
-In the future we will have one click downloads, but for now you will need to compile from source.
-You can follow the below instructions to do that:
+Next, you will need to download the latest desktop version of the sim, which you can find [here](https://github.com/genshinsim/gcsim/releases).
-- Download and install go, found [here](https://go.dev/).
-- Clone the gcsim repo or download it to a folder on your computer, which you can do through [this link](https://github.com/genshinsim/gcsim/archive/refs/heads/main.zip).
-- Navigate to `./main/cmd/gcsim` on your computer, where `.` is the location that you unzipped the code.
-- Open up a command line in this folder, and then run `go build`.
-- You should see a new "gcsim.exe" file appear in the same directory, which you can then run and use for the below.

 ### TL;DR Just Give Me Something That Works